SimplePhotoGallery/core/docs/configuration.md

 ## Sections

-The sections can be used to group your photos into groups with their own title and description.
-This is useful if you have a large gallery and you want to split it into smaller sections.
+Sections can be used to group your photos with their own titles and descriptions.
+This is useful if you have a large gallery and want to split it into smaller sections.

 The `sections` array can be used to define the sections of the gallery.
 Each section object can have the following properties: